Application Deadline: Feb 10th

 The Amherst College Fellowships are a collection of nearly 20 different funds established over the past 150 years by generous alumni donors of Amherst College.
 Overall, they support the pursuit of graduate degrees through full-time study.
 While some funds are earmarked for study in specific disciplines, others are open to all academic fields.
 Graduate degrees in the professions (medical, law, education) are included, however, medical residencies, law clerkships, post-baccalaureate programs, professional certification programs, and similar positions are not considered full-time degree-granting graduate school and are not eligible for funding.
 A few funds support independent (non-degree-granting) training or study in the fields of music, dance, and theatre.
 Most funds are awarded on the basis of academic (or artistic) merit as well as demonstrated financial need, but a few are awarded without regard to need.

 Who may apply?
 AC Fellowships are open to graduating seniors, and to alums who have graduated within the last six years from Amherst College.
-Candidates may re-apply for up to three years of funding.
+Candidates may re-apply and receive up to three years of funding.
 There are no citizenship requirements, and applicants may be planning to attend graduate school in any country.
 They must apply in the year in which they plan to attend graduate school but do not need to know at the time of application whether or not they have been accepted.
-Applicants may be already enrolled in a graduate program, and applying for funding to continue, as long as they will be attending graduate school in the following academic year.
+Applicants may be already enrolled in a graduate program and applying for funding to continue, as long as they will be attending graduate school in the following academic year.
 ACF awardees who are more than six years removed from graduation may apply for renewal only if both their graduate study and status as an ACF awardee has been continuous.

 How is academic merit determined?
 Academic merit is assessed by the faculty Committee on Student Fellowships and is based on the candidate's transcript(s), application essay, resume, and recommendation letters.